isomerpages/moe-kentridgesec/index.md

 image: /images/KRSS logo.png
 permalink: /
 notification: Kent Ridge Secondary School will be having the Open House on 15 November, 9am to 12pm.
-Stay tuned for more details.
+See you!
 sections:
   - hero:
       background: /images/IMG_0470.png